aegis-icons/aegis-icons/CONTRIBUTING.md

 - Forums, message groups.
   - We have decided to make icons based of forum software they use, because those are more universally usable for users then specific communities.
     - Detected with tools like [What CMS](https://whatcms.org) and [W3Techs Site Info](https://w3techs.com/sites).
-  - *Exception:* **Really** popular forums can get their own icons.
+  - *Exception:* **really** popular forums can get their own icons.
-- Platform that's icon requester / submitter is the creator or owner of the platform itself.
+- Platforms that icon requester / submitter is the creator or owner of the platform itself.
   - We don't do free work or want self-advertising here.
   - *Exception:* if platform is actually popular and has potential users for Aegis.
-- Self-hosted services or other FOSS / commercial tools.
+- Self-hosted or similar FOSS / commercial software.
-  - Same points as previous section.
+  - Suggested to have ≥ 100 Github / Gitlab stars or other non-maintainer activity to back it up.
-  - Service should have over 100 Github / Gitlab stars or other non-maintainer activity to back it up.
+  - If things previously mentioned aren't available, then we measure popularity based of search results.
-- Adult content platforms / services, piracy related apps / sites
+- Adult content platforms / services, piracy related apps / sites.
   - Mostly okay here, **but** it cannot break **any** of the "not approved" bullet points.

 ### Not approved
 ❌ These are never accepted to aegis-icons, **no exceptions!**

-- App / site **not** having Aegis supported 2FA support.
+- Apps / sites **not** having Aegis supported 2FA support.
-- Platform having massive hate speech group following and poor moderation.
+- Platforms having massive hate speech group following and poor moderation.
   - *Examples (not limited to):* [most of the platforms listed here](https://en.wikipedia.org/wiki/Alt-tech#Platforms).
 - Scams or other suspiciously shady apps / sites.
-- App / site focusing on **highly** immoral and illegal activity / material.
+- Apps / sites focusing on **highly** immoral and illegal activity / material.
-  - *Examples (not limited to):* black hat hacking, money laundering, illegal sexual material / services etc.
+  - *Examples (not limited to):* black hat hacking, money laundering, illegal sexual material / services, harassment / cyberbullying etc.

 ## Icon creation walkthrough